angular/angular/adev/src/content/guide/components/anatomy-of-components.md

 export class UserProfile { }
 ```

 By default, Angular components are *standalone*, meaning that you can directly add them to the `imports` array of other components.
 Components created with an earlier version of Angular may instead specify `standalone: false` in their `@Component` decorator.
-For these components, you instead import the `NgMdoule` in which the component is defined.
+For these components, you instead import the `NgModule` in which the component is defined.
 See the full [`NgModule` guide](guide/ngmodules) for details.

 Important: In Angular versions before 19.0.0, the `standalone` option defaults to `false`.